anton-martyniuk/OneOf.Deconstruct/README.md

 ## Features

-- Deconstruction extension methods for `OneOf` objects.
+- Deconstruction extension methods for `OneOf` objects (like a TypeScript/JavaScript syntax).
 - Easy and clean handling of different OneOf outcomes.
 - No need for lengthy matching syntax.

+Extension methods provide deconstruction from 1 to 9 generic parameters, that corresponds to OneOf's count of generic parameters.

 ## Example of usage